MahmoudMetwalli/gateway/backend/README.md

 # Gateway Management API

-A robust Node.js REST API for managing IoT gateways and their peripheral devices, built with TypeScript, Express, Prisma, and PostgreSQL.
+A robust Node.js REST API for managing gateways and their peripheral devices, built with TypeScript, Express, Prisma, and PostgreSQL.

-## 🚀 Features

 - **Gateway Management**: Create, read, update, and delete gateways
 - **Device Management**: Manage peripheral devices and their relationships with gateways